Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

 Consultation with a psychiatrist can help some patients cope with the emotional stress of an altered body image.

-If extensive soft tissue is lost, lymphatic drainage may be affected; therefore, dependent edema and cellulitis may occur.
-The use of external support may be beneficial to minimize this postoperative problem.
+Lymphatic drainage may be affected if extensive soft tissue is lost; therefore, dependent edema and cellulitis may occur.
+The use of external support may be beneficial in minimizing this postoperative problem.

 To date, most studies of Fournier’s gangrene have been retrospective reviews.
-Therefore, the utility of extracting reliable prognostic information from these studies is very limited.
+Therefore, the utility of extracting reliable prognostic information from these studies is minimal.

 In 1995, Laor and colleagues presented the severity index of Fournier’s gangrene (FGSI).
 The severity index of Fournier’s gangrene is based on the deviation of the reference ranges of the following clinical parameters: